RoddiPotter/cicstart/README.md

 maturity and building new components required to fulfil the objective "Give a researcher consistent access to data, compute, and storage resources by leveraging existing hardware and software assets".

-This object is acheived with the following goals:
+This object is achieved with the following goals:

 1. Registering file urls in a searchable catalogue via a REST api.
 2. Accessing files at those urls through a REST api.